mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 The test solution for language *com.mbeddr.x.lang* should be named *test.com.mbeddr.x.lang*.
 Respectively, the test solution for solution *com.mbeddr.y.sol* should be named *test.com.mbeddr.y.sol*.
 If you need a dedicated language for testing purposes, you should name it *test.com.mbeddr.x.[lang|sol].testsupport* (or a similar suffix).

-This way, you can discriminate between "real" code below namespace *com.mbeddr* and test code below namespace *test*.
+This way, you can discriminate between the "real" code below namespace *com.mbeddr* and the test code below namespace *test*.
 You should also place any demo or playground modules outside the *com.mbeddr* namespace for the same reason.

-By following this scheme, you can build productive code in the UI by building everything below *com.mbeddr* in the modules pool, and be assured not to be interfered by test, demo, or playground code.
+By following this scheme, you can build productive code in the UI by building everything below *com.mbeddr* in the modules pool, and be assured not to be interfered with by test, demo, or playground code.

 ### Project Structure